TempleEight/temple-docs/TempleEight/docs/getting-started.md

 The Templefile is the heart of the project, it contains all of the information the Temple CLI uses to build your application files.

-A Temple file is any text file with the `.temple` extension.
+A Templefile is any text file with the `.temple` extension.

 For a full reference of the Templefile language, check out the [Templefile Spec](templefile-spec.md).